hineios/PAva-proj2/README.md

-# pava-proj2
+# PAva-proj2

-Second project for the Advanced Programing course.
+Second project for the Advanced Programing course (Spring Semester 2016)